SANCHi0015/Netflix_clone/README.md

 # Netflix_clone
+Welcome to my netflix clone repository .

+## INTRODUCTION

 This is a basic netflix homepage created with HTML and CSS .

+## Technologies used

+HTML
+CSS